Keuronde/LightFullscreenGallery/README.md

 ```

 ### 4. Declare that your images are part of a gallery
-All your image that should be open by the gallery should have a "data-lfg" attribut with the name of the gallery in the <a> tag.
+All your images that should be open by the gallery should have a "data-lfg" attribute with the name of the gallery in the &lt;a&mt; tag.
 This will alow you to have several gallery on the same page.
 Usually, you create a link arround a thumbview.

 ```html